 CITES Protected Species Travel Tips

 The recent effort to increase restrictions on travel and trade in African Elephant ivory and other endangered animal and plant species has placed a new focus on long-existing, but largely unimplemented permitting rules for international travel with instruments that contain endangered species material.
 Those rules are contained in the Convention on International Trade in Endangered Species, otherwise known as CITES (SIGH-tees).
 Before embarking on the permit process, it is critical to understand as much as possible about the rules and limitations that apply to travel with permits.
 Following are tips for becoming familiar with these rules.

 - Know what material is in your instruments.
 Permits are required for the most highly-protected material found in musical instruments, listed in Appendix I of the Convention on International Trade in Endangered Species, and certain materials listed in Appendix II.
 While the most common Appendix I species found in musical instruments are African elephant ivory, sea turtle shell, and Brazilian rosewood, it is important to be aware of any plant or animal material an instrument may contain.
 For instance, Asian elephant ivory, monitor lizard, and rosewood from countries other than Brazil (listed in Appendix II) and whale bone may be found in certain bows.
-If your instrument does not contain Appendix I material, CITES permits are not required for travel.
+If your instrument does not contain covered material, CITES permits are not required for travel.

 Bookmark this Resource Page from Fish & Wildlife specifically created for musical instruments.